4 Tips to Keep Students Learning This Summer with Exact Path

 - Build Assignments

-Your students will automatically have just-right content to work on in their learning paths, but when you also layer in assignments, you gain the ability to ensure that your learners focus on specific topics and skills that you think are important during the summer months.
-Use assignments to ensure that students can preview curriculum for the next grade level, or conversely, in response to recent events, use them to help students review the current school year’s content and mitigate specific learning gaps tied to on-grade curriculum expectations.
+Your students will automatically have just-right content to work on in their learning paths, but when you also layer in assignments, you gain the ability to ensure that your learners focus on specific standards and skills that you think are important during the summer months.
+Use assignments to ensure that students can preview curriculum for the next grade level, or conversely, use them to help address unfinished learning and mitigate learning gaps.
 Either path you choose, the assignments feature allows you to search for lessons, teaching videos, and printable worksheets by skill or standard.

 - Gain Parent Support

 So, how do you make sure that your grand plans for summer learning aren’t all for naught?
 Gain buy-in from parents, of course!
 Once you’ve outlined your expectations or recommendations for students over the summer, communicate them to your students’ families.
-Help parents understand that interruptions to learning this year only further confirm the need for additional summer learning options—and not just for struggling students, but for all.
+Help parents understand that interruptions to learning this year only further confirm the need for summer acceleration and enrichment—and not just for struggling students, but for all.
 Try sending home our editable summer learning parent letter in English or Spanish!
 You can even customize it to add in your own suggested summer plan or incentives for staying on track.

 We also recommend checking in with parents to assess their access to technology during the summer months.
 For students with limited options, you might consider customizing printable packets to support learning.
 Edmentum’s free worksheet bundles are a nice place to start!

 Want to learn more about how you can use Exact Path to provide continuous learning opportunities during the summer months?
-Watch our recent webinar: Summer Virtual Learning with Exact Path.
+Check out this webinar: Summer Acceleration & Enrichment with Exact Path.